Skip to content

 Key Designs

-3. Plug-and-play design: EVLF inserts only at the encoder-backbone interface, independent of any specific training schedule or loss function, and can be seamlessly integrated into arbitrary encoder-based diffusion DD pipelines such as D4M and MGD3.
+The entire EVLF mechanism is encapsulated at the encoder-backbone interface, independent of specific samplers, diffusion losses, or training schedules.
+This allows it to be integrated into any encoder-based diffusion DD pipeline such as D4M or MGD3.

 Loss & Training

-• Training feasible on a single NVIDIA A5000 GPU
+• Training can be performed on a single NVIDIA A5000 GPU.

 Key Experimental Results